Garbage and Recycling Schedule

 Bulk Item Disposal — Curbside Collections

 Bulk item curbside pickups can now be scheduled any time throughout the year.
 Bulk items include such items as furniture, appliances and carpet.
-Household trash, brush/leaves, paint cans/household chemicals and household fixtures and construction material will not be accepted, as these are not bulk items.
+Household trash, brush/leaves, paint cans/household chemicals and household fixtures, televisions and construction material will not be accepted, as these are not bulk items.
 Collections must be scheduled through the Municipal Clerk's Office at Borough Hall.
 A limited number of collections can be scheduled each week.
 Please sign up early!
 No items may be placed curbside prior to scheduling and remitting the fee for the collection.

 The bulk pick up fee is $50 for up to five bulk items; $10.00 per item thereafter.
 If you will be placing appliances curbside, an additional $15 dollars per appliance must be paid.
 Stickers for the appliances will be provided to place on the item for collection.